project-oak/oak/oak_functions/lookup/README.md

 > A request can never trigger the update of lookup data.

-_Reasoning_: Updating the lookup data is externally observable by the Untrusted Launcher.
-If the logic in the request could trigger the update of lookup data, it could do so conditional on some secret.
+_Reasoning_: Updating the lookup data is externally observable.
+If the (untrusted) workload running on Oak Functions could trigger the update of lookup data, it could do so conditional on a secret.
+The secret could be that the request looked up a specific key.
+If the key corresponds to a specific location this can leak the location of the user.